pachyderm/docs-content/latest/build-dags/branch-operations/process-specific-commits.md

 ## How to Process Specific Commits

-To do process a specific commit, you need to set the `master` branch of your repo to have your specified commit as `HEAD`.
+To process a specific commit, you need to set the `master` branch of your repo to have your specified commit as `HEAD`.

 For example, if you submitted ten commits in the `staging` branch and you want to process the seventh, third, and most recent commits, you need to run the following commands respectively: